Code-Institute-Submissions/CI-MS1-Mobile-App-Product-Page/README.md

 Besides the Code Institute Walkthrough projects, I often consultet stackoverflow.com and w3schools.com for help.

-Special thanks to Hassan Sheikh (https://www.youtube.com/watch?v=FTOT73CJ6pM) for the helpful tutorial on how to create a php file for sending a HTML from to an email address.
+Code from tutorial used: (https://www.youtube.com/watch?v=FTOT73CJ6pM by Hassan Sheikh) for creating a php file for sending a HTML from to an email address.